bgree13/devops_assessment/slides/devops-essentials.md

 The is no single DevOps tool
 It IS a cross-functional mode of working

-Notes: It’s a different way of doing things in Information Technology.
+Note: It’s a different way of doing things in Information Technology.
 What it is NOT is an excuse for staff reductions (which all too often it is used to justify or explain).

 A lot of people believe that one tool be it Jenkins, Puppet, Maven will be able encompass their DevOps goals.
 When in fact, it’s quite the opposite.
 A collection of these tools should be used to achieve the full development and delivery process.